superfly/docs/reference/fly-launch.html.md

 You can make configuration changes by editing an app's `fly.toml` and then running `fly deploy`.

-Flyctl language-specific scanners make changes to app configuration as part of their work.
+The flyctl language-specific scanners make changes to app configuration as part of their work.

 Reference: [Fly Launch configuration (fly.toml)](/docs/reference/configuration/)